JudeYu99/Bioinformatics_Common_Use/README.md

 # Bioinformatics_Codes
-## Commonly used codes for bioinformatics analysis.
+This repository is delicated to commonly used codes for bioinformatics analysis.

+* Differentially Expressed Genes (DEGs) & Heatmap Plotting